So like your average cretin, I wasn't really that bothered about visiting the Athabasca Glacier.

 You can see the difference between the ice (blue) and snow (white) in the photo above.

 Our guide gave us a little talk about the way the cracks form in the glacier.
 I wasn't listening too closely because he was demonstrating it with a Mars bar balanced on his hand and I was hungry.
+We felt like we'd been walking for ages; the Icefield seemed so close!
+Yet we were still a good few kilometres away and it was time to start slowly making our way back to solid ground.

 I can't take him anywhere without him finding a bro to bromance with.